ISISComputingGroup/ibex_developers_manual/Logging-from-the-archive.md

 An IOC can be made to log values to a file based on the value of a PV.
 Consider whether you IOC needs to do this.

 To add logging to an IOC you need to add info fields to your records.
 The logging is based on a logging PV.
-There are currently two versions of the logging.
+There are currently two versions of the logging which run simultaneously.
 - Continuous logging which writes values to the file as long as the PV is on
 - On End logging, which when the logging PV switches off (1 to 0) will write the log for the period for which it was on into the file.